matheusbalbino1/matheusbalbino1/README.md

 ## Welcome

-  😄 I'm Front-End Software Developer and I'm learning to be a Fullstack developer
+  😄 I'm a Front-End Software Developer and I'm learning to be a Fullstack developer

  - REACTJS
  - JAVASCRIPT